Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Okay.
 Well, thank you, Anurag, and good morning, everyone.
 We ended fiscal 2017 on a high note, with fourth quarter earnings per share up 15% on top-line growth of about 1%.
 For the year, earnings per share was up 8% to $5.53, on organic revenue down about 0.5%.
 Despite slightly lower revenue, we expanded operating margins 50 basis points to 19.2% and generated record free cash flow of $850 million, 123% of income which is well above our guidance of $800 million.
 Total company book-to-bill was 1.02, driving increasing backlog and setting us up for return to growth in fiscal 2018.

 On each of our quarterly calls this year, I've updated you on our progress against strategic priorities.
 So, let me just quickly recap the key highlights for the year.
 We successfully divested CapRock and IT services with combined revenue of $1.4 billion.
 The sale of these two non-core businesses generated more than $1 billion of net proceeds.
 We completed Exelis integration, achieving $145 million of net annual run rate savings versus our initial estimate of $100 million to $120 million.
 Integration concluded a full year ahead of our original baseline plan, without any business disruption and while also making operational improvements in several Exelis' business areas including the SENSOR program, GPS III and Night Vision.

 We generated a record $850 million of free cash, which when combined with divesture proceeds, netted over $1.9 billion of cash inflow.
-We returned almost half of that cash or about $900 million to shareholders to the largest stock repurchase program in our history and dividends, which increased 6% in fiscal 2017, and 17% annually over the last decade.
+We returned almost half of that cash or about $900 million to shareholders through the largest stock repurchase program in our history and dividends, which increased 6% in fiscal 2017, and 17% annually over the last decade.

 The remaining half of that cash we used to de-risk the balance sheet in two ways.
 First, we paid down debt by $575 million, bringing our total debt repayment since the Exelis acquisition to $1.3 billion and tracking to our debt reduction commitment by the end of fiscal 2018.
 Second, we prefunded our pension with $400 million, which creates future cash flow flexibility, and when combined with asset returns, as we reduced our pension deficit by $1 billion or about 40% in the last year to now $1.3 billion.
 And then finally, we continued to invest in technology, spending about 5% of sales on internal R&D and leading to several new product launches and strategic program wins in fiscal 2017.

-In Communication Systems, we swept recent DoD modernization awards, earning a position on all five programs over the last four years, with the latest being a $255 million sole-source IDIQ from SOCOM for the next-generation multi-channel manpack radio.
-In Electronic Systems, we strengthened our EW position on legacy platforms and we're recently selected for a critical role providing phased array antennas for the C-130J RF Countermeasures system.
+In Communication Systems, we've swept recent DoD modernization awards, earning a position on all five programs over the last four years, with the latest being a $255 million sole-source IDIQ from SOCOM for the next-generation multi-channel manpack radio.
+In Electronic Systems, we strengthened our EW position on legacy platforms and were recently selected for a critical role providing phased array antennas for the C-130J RF Countermeasures system.
 And through our investments in open systems, we've increased our content on the F-35 with recent wins to provide the Aircraft Memory System and the Panoramic Cockpit Display Electronic Unit as part of Tech Refresh 3.
-These two wins continued to demonstrate our ability to provide innovative solutions and position us well for future opportunities as the F-35 and other platforms move towards open architecture systems.
+These two wins continue to demonstrate our ability to provide innovative solutions and position us well for future opportunities as the F-35 and other platforms move towards open architecture systems.

-And in Space and Intel, our investment in advanced space technology has enabled us to launch hosted payloads including an ADS-B transponder and other sensors on the Iridium NEXT satellite, which will provide persistent real-time tracking of ships and aircrafts globally.
+And in Space and Intel, our investment in advanced space technology has enabled us to launch hosted payloads including an ADS-B transponder and other sensors on the Iridium NEXT satellite, which will provide persistent real-time tracking of ships and aircraft globally.
 Over the next two years, more than 200 of Harris' reprogrammable hosted payloads will be flying on this new Iridium constellation.
 This IRAD investment has also allowed us to win two classified small sat programs in the last year, while we launch our own multi-purpose small sat as a capability demonstration and risk reduction effort.
 This sets the foundation to capitalize on future small sat growth as the government and commercial markets move towards more disaggregated and affordable space solutions.

 Rahul will walk through the details of fiscal 2017 results, but overall, we've had a milestone year in which we've reshaped the company, while delivering strong financial and operating performance and returning record cash to shareholders.
 For fiscal 2018, we expect to continue to build on that momentum and continue our strong performance, growing revenue across all three segments, maintaining margins through operational excellence and maximizing cash flow with balanced capital deployment.

 For the year, we expect earnings per share up 6% to 9% on revenue growth of 2% to 4%, and another year of record free cash flow.
-As we've all seen in the fiscal 2017 Omnibus as well as the 2018 President's budget request and congressional marks, the U.S. government funding outlook is improving and the vast majority of Harris programs are well supported, in particular within the DoD for our tactical business and in the intelligence community budgets.
+As we've all seen in the fiscal 2017 Omnibus as well as the 2018 President's budget request and Congressional marks, the U.S. government funding outlook is improving and the vast majority of Harris programs are well supported, in particular within the DoD for our tactical business and in the intelligence community budgets.
 Internationally, we see similar trends towards modernization of capabilities and increased defense spending.
-These global trends coupled with our positions on growing platforms and important mission areas are translating into a very robust set of opportunities spanning all segments, resulting in an overall Harris pipeline that is up double-digit over the past year to more than $30 billion.
+These global trends coupled with our positions on growing platforms and important mission areas are translating into a very robust set of opportunities spanning all segments, resulting in an overall Harris pipeline that is up double digits over the past year to more than $30 billion.

 A final comment before turning the call over to Rahul.
-I know there's been a lot of recent press coverage about the Army reevaluating a tactical network architecture, a process that Harris is deeply involved in and supportive of, and I remain confident that the Army will move forward on upgrading the lower tactical tier including the manpack and handheld programs.
+I know there's been a lot of recent press coverage about the Army reevaluating a tactical network architecture, a process that Harris is deeply involved in and supportive of, and I remain confident that the Army will move forward on upgrading the lower tactical tier, including the manpack and handheld programs.
 There is a need to replace legacy SINCGARS radios with modern, multi-channel radios that could simultaneously transmit voice and data, are software upgradable over time, meet new mandated NSA crypto standards and can interoperate with other U.S. and coalition forces.
-These are undisputed requirements and our products are ready today.
+These are undisputed requirements, and our products are ready today.

 The procurement process continues to advance, funding has increased in the 2017 and 2018 budgets and just yesterday, we received the delivery order for an additional 101 radios, which allows the Army to test deferred threshold and operational requirements before moving to full-rate production in the first half of calendar 2018.